 You’re probably here because you’re keen to start channelling your creative skills into the world of music production and beyond.
 Building beats is great fun and setting up a creative studio space to call your own can be just as rewarding.
 But, If you’re a bit stuck on how to get started, that’s fine – we were all there at some stage.
 Below, to help you along with this process, we’ve created a handy guide to setting up your home studio.
 This includes the basics from a step by step guide to a roundup of some key, affordable pieces of equipment every producer should have in their studio’s armory.

 If you’re passionate about working in the studio why not enrol on a Point Blank course?
 We offer programmes in Music Production & Sound Engineering, Mixing & Mastering as well as DJing.
-Want 25% off selected London courses, including professional programmes (ie non-HE), as well as online and LA courses?
-Then be sure to use the codes LONDON25, ONLINE25 and LA25 when enrolling.
-This offer ends on 31st August so don’t hesitate to sign up.
+Plus, we’re currently offering 10% off our popular online diplomas until 30th November using the code DIP10 – so there’s no better time to sign up than now.

 First things first, you’ll need a good space to set up your studio in.
 Like many producers, you will probably begin creating your first set-up in your bedroom.
 This is cost-effective and handy for creating music in a comfortable and familiar space.
 When setting up your desk it’s always good to keep space between your speakers and the walls.
 An equilateral triangle between you and the speakers is the perfect shape for your gear as it puts you in the prime position for playback.
 Bass traps are handy, but if you’re not in the position to buy and mount these fixtures, a sofa or shelves with books behind you can work as a handy substitute.